The Paradox of Power: Why Speed is the Enemy of Precision

 The Challenge of "Cogging"

 In standard DC motors, you may feel a "notchy" sensation when turning the shaft.
 This is called cogging.
-At high speeds, you don't notice it.
+At high speeds, it is negligible.
 But at low RPM, cogging causes the bit to rotate in tiny, uneven jumps.
 According to technical resources on Motor Cogging and Solutions, this "torque ripple" can lead to uneven fastening and increased vibration.

 Advanced Feedback Loops